qexat/pixyl/README.md

 ### How does it look like?

-ah you're too lazy to try by yourself lol\
+ah you're too lazy to try by yourself lol
-ignore the flickering lmao it's just my recording software tripping

 https://user-images.githubusercontent.com/43090614/231030955-a475ba65-ea68-4cc4-af9f-4cb7eb27c78e.mp4